gsbruno/tractian_challenge/README.md

 - Make the filtering more efficient
 - Give a better UI/UX
 - Make a refactoring to clean the code and improve the architecture
+- Can improve a lot on the organization of the code.
+- Structure the tree better to improve the performance.

 ### Demonstration